We have a new bunny

 The rain has spoiled Fern's tunnelling fun

-Look for Fern's mud prints
+Look for Fern's footprints

 Fern’s busyness has been brought to an abrupt halt by the rain.
 It poured it down last night and has filled the tunnel Fern was digging with water.
 By the time she came out to play the water had drained away, but it was still pretty muddy down there.
 Fern took one look and was not impressed.
 I guess mud doesn’t make for good digging conditions.